-Test B had the least number of participants with a total of 13 participants opting to complete the 5 x 5 square grid quadrat method, resulting in varying levels of deviation from the population mean.
+Test B had the least number of participants with a total of 14 participants opting to complete the 5 x 5 square grid quadrat method, resulting in varying levels of deviation from the population mean.
 This test followed the same trend as the other tests for both macroalgae and seagrass with comparisons against image analysis resulting in a greater number of failures using the Z-score than when comparing against mean % cover.
-The range of % cover values showed a similar level of variation as described for test A with most quadrats having % cover ranges in the order of between 20% and 40% indicating a high level of discrepancy between participants.
-Quadrat 1 had the largest range of between 46% and 81%.
-Comparing against mean % covers resulted in a just 5 'Fails' distributed between 3 labs with the number of 'Fails' being distributed between several quadrats.
-There was an overall pass rate of 97%.
-In comparison, the total number of 'Fails' using image analysis was higher at 50 and was distributed among all 13 participants.
-The overall pass rates using image analysis % cover was 74%.
-These results are consistent with previous ring tests with similar numbers of 'Fails' and pass rates.
+The range of % cover values were considerably lower than for test A with all quadrats having % cover ranges in the order of between 10% and 40%.
+Quadrat 15 had the largest range of between 14% and 54%.
+Quadrat 4 has the smallest range of just 10% between 2% and 12%.
+Comparing % covers against the mean resulted in just 8 'Fails' distributed between 2 labs and an overall pass rate of 96%.
+In comparison, the total number of 'Fails' using image analysis was higher at 21 and was distributed among all 12 of the 14 participants.
+The overall pass rates using image analysis % cover was 90%.
+These results are considerably better than the previous year.

-Consistent with method A the overall deviation from the mean quadrat % cover and that calculated by image analysis was considerably different with a deviation from the mean ranging from 2.49% to 11.97% and deviation from image analysis ranging from 8.18% to 16.07.
+The overall deviation from the mean quadrat % cover and that calculated by image analysis was also very similar with a deviation from the mean ranging from 2.66% to 13.49% and deviation from image analysis ranging from 3.87% to 11.35.
+This was also an improvement from RT07.